Chorley: Sport

+Chorley RUFC was founded in the early 1970s.
+The club currently run two senior sides and a mini section, the 1st XV playing in the RFU North Lancs 2 division.

 Until 2004, Chorley had a rugby league side, Chorley Lynx, who played in League Two of the Rugby League National Leagues.
-The club was forced to close in 2004 due to small crowds and the withdrawal of funding by backer Trevor Hemmings.
+The club was forced to close in 2004, due to small crowds and the withdrawal of funding by backer Trevor Hemmings.
 Many of the club's players and staff joined nearby Blackpool Panthers.
+The only rugby league side currently active who are situated in Chorley is amateur side Chorley Panthers.

-Chorley is home to track cyclists including Olympic gold medal winners Jason Queally and Bradley Wiggins, and Paralympic silver medallist Rik Waddon, due in part to the proximity of the town to the Manchester Velodrome.
-Chorley is also the home town of Paralympic gold medallist Natalie Jones.
+Chorley is home to track cyclists including Olympic gold medal winners Jason Queally and Bradley Wiggins, and Paralympic silver medallist Rik Waddon, due in part to the proximity of the town to the Manchester Velodrome; it is also the home town of Paralympic gold medallist Natalie Jones.

 The council owned leisure centre contains a swimming pool, sports hall, squash courts and a small fitness suite.
-The borough also includes other gym facilities, two other council-owned leisure centres, at Clayton Green and Coppull, and another public swimming pool at Brinscall.
+The borough also includes other gym facilities, two other council-owned leisure centres (at Clayton Green and Coppull) and another public swimming pool at Brinscall.
 The town is also home to a Next Generation fitness centre, other private pools and leisure centres, and a David Lloyd Tennis Centre.